 If you plan to hire a professional Interior Painter contractor to repaint the interior of your home, then there are a few things you should know to help ensure a high-quality job.
 You should ALWAYS do your research before hiring any contractor.
-Google and Facebook customer reviews are a great indicator and can tell you a lot about the business.
+Google and Facebook customer reviews are great indicator and can tell you a lot about the business.

-A simple search on Google of the business name will bring up everything about the business that you might be looking for.
+A simple search on Google of the business name will bring up everything about the business you might be looking for.

-If you scroll down those search results you will find additional information about that painting business.
+If you scroll down those search results, you will find additional information about that painting business.

 How Many Estimates Should I Get?